antor44/livestream_video/README.md

 make small

 For YouTube yt-dlp is required (https://github.com/yt-dlp/yt-dlp).
-For Twitch and Others streamlink is required (https://streamlink.github.io).
+For Twitch streamlink is required (https://streamlink.github.io).

 **Q: Can I run playlist4whisper without using the terminal, from a desktop shortcut on Linux?**